madhank93/learn-k8s-ckad/README.md

 ### Compute machine / Worker node

 - **kubelet** - Kubernetes agent running on nodes, a tiny application that communicates with the control plane & containers vice versa and when the control plane needs something to happen in a node, the kubelet executes the action.
-It ensures the containers are running in the pod.
+It ensures the containers are running in the pod by providing the health information to the control plane and carry out actions based on control plane.

 - **kube-proxy** - The kube-proxy handles network communications inside or outside of your cluster.
 It uses operating system’s packet filtering layer if there is one, otherwise , kube-proxy forwards the traffic itself.